edvisor-io/docs.edvisor.io/source/includes/student/_student.md

 customPropertyValues[].value | Yes | String | NULL | The value you want to save with this custom property.
 This is required ONLY if the custom property is not a dropdown customPropertyValues[].customOptionSelections[] | Yes | String[] | NULL | This is an array of option selections.
 In the case of a dropdown field, you will only need to pass one value into this array.
 Note, this is ONLY required if the custom property is a dropdown

-## Custom Properties

-Custom properties allow you to setup and store any additional fields you want to with a student.
-Custom properties can be set up in the Settings section of the Edvisor.io application.

-Please note that custom properties are unique to each individual office.
-Therefore, when creating new student with custom properties, you must ensure that the office you are assigning the student to has the custom properties that you wish to store with the student.

-When storing custom properties with a student you will refer to the custom property by the Custom Property Field ID.
-This ID is set during the creation of a custom property in the Settings section of the Edvisor.io application.